-Friday Adventure Tours start at 9:30 and last till about 12:00, but if you have a time constraint we can accommodate.
+Paddle Diva Adventure tours start at 9:30 and last till about 12:00, if you have a time constraint we can usually accommodate.

 These signature paddles are intended for those with some experience looking to take their paddling to the next level.
 Launching from new locations every time, Gina Bradley will personally lead and curate these Adventure Tours, showcasing the beautiful landscape of the east end, working on your skills and helping you gain better navigational awareness.
 These are unique opportunities to head out with Gina, who has tremendous and one-of-a-kind experience on the water.
 Learn more about Gina Bradley.

 Cost: $150 if you bring your board; $200 if we supply one.

 Here are some of the paddles we do:

 - A point-to-point “Three Bay” trip from Shagwong Marina in Three Mile Harbor to Accabonac Harbor by way of Gardiners’s Bay.
 This trip includes a loop around Wood Tick Island, past rocks that are home for a variety of water birds.
 These are among the most pristine waters you will find anywhere in the world as they are all tidal, running in and out of the Atlantic Ocean.

 - Noyak Bay Explorations.
 The North coast of Southampton is still one of the most undiscovered areas to paddle.
 We plan at least four adventure paddle tours to the area, which runs due west of Sag Harbor in Great Peconic Bay.